Bill Phillips (economist): Early life

-When Java, too, was overrun Phillips was captured by the Japanese, and spent three and a half years interned in a prisoner of war camp in the then Dutch East Indies (now Indonesia).
+When Java, too, was overrun, Phillips was captured by the Japanese, and spent three and a half years interned in a prisoner of war camp in the then Dutch East Indies (Indonesia).
 During this period he learned Chinese from other prisoners, repaired and miniaturised a secret radio, and fashioned a secret water boiler for tea which he hooked into the camp lighting system.
+Sir Edward 'Weary' Dunlop explained that Phillips’ radio maintained camp morale, and that if discovered, Phillips would have faced torture or even death.
+Laurens van der Post, who was in captivity with Phillips, described him as "one of the most singularly contained people I knew, quiet, true and without any trace of exhibitionism".

-In 1946, he was made a Member of the Order of the British Empire (MBE) for his war service.
+In 1946, he was made a Member of the Order of the British Empire (MBE) for his war service, in particular for his development of a system that allowed Brewster Buffalo fighter planes to fire through the propeller.